About the 2020-21 Season

 - We are delighted to continue our weekly radio broadcasts in partnership with Houston Public Media.
 We invite you to tune in every week on Fridays at 8 p.m. and Saturdays at 1 p.m.
 (CDT) for more of our favorite operas from HGO’s history.

-- We will present bi-monthly video content for its audiences.
-A full schedule of content and information on how to access these videos will be available in August.
+- We will present bi-monthly video content for our audiences.
+A full schedule of content and information on how to access these videos will be available at HGO.org/Digital.

 We will announce a new series of online content soon.